 Loaded cost = gross wages × employer load multiplier (covers FICA, FUTA, SUTA, workers' comp, benefits).
 Adjust if your practice's burden runs above or below 15%.
 Monthly production is optional — enter it to see how your actual production stacks up against the 40% labor target.

-No names — just enter the position, pay type, rate, and hours per week.
+Add positions manually, or upload a payroll PDF above to auto-fill them with names.
 Roles are pre-organized into the buckets Perform DDS uses on client engagements.
 Rate is hourly wage for hourly staff, or annual salary for salaried staff.

 What well-run practices look like: labor at 40% of production or under.
 Above 40% means production is short — the rest of overhead (rent, supplies, lab, doctor take-home) gets squeezed.
 You need to produce roughly 2.5× your total labor to be in healthy territory.